Some links in this post may be affiliate links

 The inflorescence in Chinese Money Plant is like that of Pilea cadierei (Aluminium Plant) while the leaves are like those of Peperomia polybotrya (Coin-leaf Peperomia) and hence the Botanical name Pilea peperomioides.

-Missionary Plants are a great addition to any plant collection, You may obtain them online frm Amazon (Link to Amazon).
+Missionary Plants are a great addition to any plant collection, You may obtain them online from Amazon (Link to Amazon).

-Pilea peperomioides (Missionary Plant) blossoms in bright light, moderate warmth of 18-280C, humidity of 50-55% and moderately moist, fertile, succulents potting mix coupled with quarterly feeding during the growing season.
+To care for Pilea peperomioides indoors, give it bright indirect light, warmth of 18-280C, humidity of 50-55% and moderately moist, fertile succulents potting mix coupled with quarterly feeding during the growing season.

-Missionary Plant requires regular pruning to keep it neat as well as encourage a bushy, compact growth.
-Repotting is needed when it becomes overcrowded to provide enough room for expansion.
+Missionary Plant care requires regular pruning to keep it neat as well as encourage a bushy, compact growth.
+Repotting is needed when overcrowded to provide enough room for expansion.
 Keep reading for more on these growing conditions and how to provide them.

 Rotate the pot regularly to ensure that the plant receives right on all sides for uniform growth and avoid leggy growth.

-Water Missionary Plant liberally during the growing season while allowing the top half of the soil to dry out between waterings.
+Water your Pilea peperomioides liberally during the growing season while allowing the top half of the soil to dry out between waterings.
+Avoid overwatering to prevent rotting, yellowing, drooping and leaf drop.

-Cut down on watering during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.
+Cut down on watering during the cold season to keep the soil slightly moist since growth is minimal at this time.
+However do not allow the soil to dry out completely as underwatering can lead to wilting, drooping, yellowing and leaf loss.

-Average warmth of 18-280C is ideal for Missionary Plant.
-Keep it away from cold drafts to avoid sudden drop in temperature which can cause reduced growth and leaf drop.
+Pilea peperomioides flourishes in a warmth of 18-280C.
+Keep it away from sources of drafts like AC units, heat sources, open doors and others to prevent sudden changes in temperature which can cause reduced growth and leaf drop.

 Feed your Missionary Plant with a balanced, liquid fertilizer every 3-4 months during the growing period for a lush growth.
-Do not feed in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Do not feed in the cold season to prevent fertilizer burn as growth is minimal at this time.

-The best soil for Missionary Plant should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+Chinese Money Plant like a rich, loose, free-draining soil to avoid waterloffing.
 The soil should be loose enough to allow water to drain out fast enough.

-Pilea peperomioides is prone to root-rot if the soil gets soggy (retains too much water), therefore, cactus and succulents soil is ideal as it drains easily.
+Pilea peperomioides is prone to root-rot if the soil begomes soggy (retains too much water), therefore, a cactus and succulents mix is good for this plant as it drains easily.

-Repot Missionary Plant when it becomes overcrowded in its current pot.
+Repot Missionary Plant when overcrowded in its current pot.
 Use a pot one size larger than the current one.
-Choose a clay pot as it allows soil to dry out faster and thus prevents the soil from getting soggy.
+Choose a clay pot as it allows the soil to dry out faster and thus prevents the soil from getting soggy.

 Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
 If the plant is too overcrowded, divide it and pot the splits into individual pots to propagate new plants.
 Check out these succulents pots available on Amazon.

-The Missionary Plant does not require much pruning as it is slow growing.
+Pilea peperomioides does not require much pruning as it is a slow-grower.
 Pruning involves removal of yellow, dead and stray foliage to maintain the plant neat and reduce pest and disease infestations.

 For a fuller and bushier plant, regularly snip off the topmost part of the stem and pinch off the plantlets as they appear so that the plant can focus its energy on sprouting new growth from the main stem.

-Pilea peperomioides (Missionary Plant) can be propagated in 3 ways; by plant division, from stem plantlets or from stem cuttings.
+Pilea peperomioides (Missionary Plant) is propagated in 3 ways; by plant division, from stem plantlets or from stem cuttings.
 Propagation is more successful when done at the beginning of the growing season.

-Missionary Plant also produces plantlets on their stems which can be used to propagate new plants.
+Missionary Plant produces plantlets on their stems which can be used to propagate new plants.

 Missionary Plant can also be propagated from stem cuttings.
 The cuttings root easily and do not require a rooting hormone.